Confidence vote on Johnson to be held today – Daily Business

 A confidence vote in the Prime minister Boris Johnson will be held today after it was confirmed the number of letters submitted requesting he stand down is already higher than the 54 required.

 One report suggested 67 MPs have written to Sir Graham Brady, chairman of the 1922 committee of backbench Tories.
-The vote will be held between 6pm and 8pm tonight.
+The vote will be held between 6pm and 8pm tonight with the result expected about 9pm.

 If 180 Conservative MPs says he should go, there will be a leadership contest.
 Should Mr Johnson win a confidence vote he will be safe for at least another year.